A New Zealand South Island Itinerary 14 Days

 Another thing that makes Wanaka such a hotspot is its various hiking options in the surrounding mountains.
 Two of these options are Roys Peak and Isthmus Peak.
 On your first day in Wanaka you can opt for either one of these two trails and will be rewarded with vast views of mountains and lakes in every which direction.
 Either one should take the better part of 4-6 hours or so as they are very similar in distance and difficulty.

 Two other hikes around Wanaka include Rob Roys Glacier (full day) and Mt Iron (2 hours round trip).
-I hope to have those hiking guides up on the site soon too.
+You can take a look at the Mount Iron Track Hiking Guide up on the site for more about that trail.

 Take a Look at Some New Zealand Guide Books For Your Trip